csosfzonu/Discord_token_grabber/readme.md

 This Python script extracts Discord tokens from various applications on a Windows machine, retrieves user information (e.g., Nitro status, friends, guilds), and sends the data to a Telegram chat via the Telegram API.

-**Warning**: This script accesses sensitive user data (e.g., Discord tokens, payment methods).
+> **⚠️ Warning**: This script accesses sensitive information (e.g., Discord tokens, payment methods).
 Use it responsibly and legally.
-Sharing or using this script to harm others may violate Discord's Terms of Service and local laws.
+Unauthorized use may violate Discord's Terms of Service and local laws.

 ## Features